 - Information about the Seal of Blliteracy, an award given by a school, district, or state in recognition of students who have studied and attained proficiency in two or more languages by high school graduation.

 - The National Heritage Language Resource Center (NHLRC) at the University of California, Los Angeles, develops pedagogical approaches to teaching heritage language learners, both by creating a research base and by pursuing curriculum design, materials development, and teacher education.
-For example, Teaching Heritage Languages: An Online Workshop.
+Some examples of their work:

 - The Center for Advanced Research on Language Acquisition (CARLA) has some training units to practice analyzing Spanish learner language, including heritage learner language.
 This site could be useful for instructors who want to learn more about heritage learner language and compare it to the language of 2 learners.